xbouteiller/Plasticity/README.md

 The function return a two columns data frame:
 * First column is called "Indiv" and contained each replicated individual over all environments
-* Second colum is called "RDPI" and contained the RDPI value
+* Second colum is called "RDPI" and contained the RDPI values

 #### References: